k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 #### Load Flow

 - The load flow gets a list of input parameters from the TDM execution processes and returns the number of loaded records.
 Duplicate the **LoadTableByQuery** flow (located in the TDM_TableLevel LU) to get the load flow template and customize the load logic.
-- Note that if you use **Fabric 8.1.6 and above**, you must manually add the following input parameter to the DbCommand/DbLoad actors: **__active_environment**.
-Set this parameter to be a Const and populate it with any value, e.g., target.
+- Note that if you use **Fabric 8.1.6 and above**, you must manually add the **__active_environment** input parameter to the DbCommand/DbLoad actors.
+Set this parameter as *Const* and populate it with any value, e.g., target.
 See an example in the **LoadTableByQuery**  flow.
 This parameter is added as a way to support a direct table's load from environment A to environment B without storing the table in Fabric.
 The **__active_environment** parameter is needed in order to refresh the environment, update it to the target environment in the load flow, and run the load on the target environment.